The Real Plumbing

 Most conventional gardens and almost all conventional agriculture systematically damage mycorrhizal networks.
 Three practices are especially destructive:

 Tillage.
 Every pass of a tiller or plow shreds fungal hyphae and exposes the network to oxygen, which kills it.
 The network can rebuild, but each disturbance sets it back.
 A bed tilled every spring never develops mature mycorrhizal architecture.
+(Lawn maintenance counts at smaller scale — every aeration pass, every dethatching, every overseeding event interrupts the same network.)
 This is one of the main reasons no-dig gardening produces such dramatic improvements over time.

 Fungicides.
 Broad-spectrum agricultural fungicides kill mycorrhizal fungi along with their intended targets.
 Lawn applications are especially destructive.